irishmaiden18/ground_up_website/README.md

 # A Coffee Shop Website

-I was given designs in figma and used them to code a static site using HTML & CSS.
+I was given designs in figma and used them to code a home page for a static site using HTML & CSS.

 Link to site: https://irishmaiden18.github.io/ground_up_website/